Jimmie McKee

-James Robert McKee (born 1912 Charlotte, NC) was an American night club owner.
+James Robert McKee (December 16, 1912, Charlotte, North Carolina – July 25, 1985) was an American night club owner.

 McKee's parents died when he was fourteen forcing him to quit school and take care of his brothers and sisters.
 McKee married Minnie Jackson in 1939 and went to work as the head mail clerk with Horton Motor Lines.
 He also began tending bar at various restaurants around Charlotte, where he eventually got the idea to start the Excelsior Club, the first night club for African Americans in the Charlotte area.